 As the weeks passed, I continued to study hard for the ACT.
 I considered every spare minute of my time as an opportunity to revise difficult questions and review math formulas.
 Every week, my teacher taught me different test-taking strategies and gave me numerous practice tests to take.
 My father even helped me with any questions I had regarding mathematical concepts.

 After two months of learning, studying, and practicing, I was ready to take the ACT test.
-I remember how my heart pounded like a hammer and how butterflies fluttered in my stomach as I walked through the glass doors of the building where I would take the test.
+To this day, I remember how my heart pounded like a hammer and how butterflies fluttered in my stomach as I walked through the glass doors of the building where I would take the test.
 I constantly took deep breaths and told myself the mantra, “Successful people make mistakes, but they don’t quit.”
-When I walked into the testing room that morning, I was confident that I was going to do my best.
+When I walked into the testing room that morning, I was confident that I would do my best.

-I took the ACT test with a positive attitude, remembering all the tips that my teacher and my parents had given me.
+I took the ACT test with a positive attitude, remembering all the advice of my teacher and parents.
 A few months later, I received my test results in the mail.
-When I saw my overall score – a thirty out of thirty-six- I was overjoyed.
-I learned that I was in the top six percent of all students who took the ACT test and in the top one percent of all seventh graders who took the test.
+When I saw my overall score – a 30/36 – I jumped with joy.
+I learned that I was in the top six percent of all students and in the top one percent of all seventh graders who took the exam.
 Receiving a high score meant more to me than money can buy.
-I was recognized at both the state and the national level, which is a feat that only around two thousand seventh graders were able to accomplish.
+I was recognized at both the state and the national level, which is a feat that only around two thousand seventh graders accomplished.
 My test results proved that hard work and determination are the keys to being successful.

 For those of you who are taking the ACT or SAT test this year, my advice for you is to study hard, learn new concepts, and most of all, stay positive.
 That way, you too will begin a life-changing journey as you prepare for test day.